uclibs/scholar_use_cases/submission/submission_use_cases.md

 ##Submission 38 - Logging In  \# Early Adopter
 `As a:`
 Repository user

 `I want to:`
-know that when I update/change my password that it should be 8 characters long before I click ‘Update Account’ `So that:`
+know that when I update/change my password that it should be 8 characters long before I click ‘Update Account’

+`So that:`
-I do not enter in a password that is less than the required length `Done looks like:`
+I do not enter in a password that is less than the required length

+`Done looks like:`
 A hint appears that indicates I need 8 characters for a password

 ##Submission 39 - Logging In  \# Early Adopter
 `As a:`
 Repository user

 `I want to:`
 stay on profile page after updating password

 `So that:` I can make more changes to my profile

 `Done looks like:` I can click an ‘Update Password’ button and not leave page

 ##Submission 40 - Logging In  \# Early Adopter
 `As a:`
 Repository user

 `I want to:`
-clcik a ‘Log Out’ button instead of navigating to my name and clicking ‘Log Out’ `So that:` It is easier to find and faster to log out `Done looks like:`  I can click on ‘Log Out’ without navigating through the menu
+click a ‘Log Out’ button instead of navigating to my name and clicking ‘Log Out’

+`So that:` It is easier to find and faster to log out

+`Done looks like:`  I can click on ‘Log Out’ without navigating through the menu